-Forestville Central School District provides Academic Intervention Services (AIS) to students who score below the State designated performance level on Elementary and Intermediate State Assessments and/or who are deemed "at risk" of not achieving State Learning Standards leading up to Regents Exams.
+Forestville Central School District offers Academic Intervention Services (AIS) to students who score below the State-designated performance level on Elementary and Intermediate State Assessments, or who are considered "at risk" of not achieving State Learning Standards leading up to Regents Exams.

-Academic Intervention Services are mandated by the state.
-The intensity of a student's AIS program may vary depending on how significant the student's needs are as determined by their score on a state assessment and/or classroom evidence indicated by the teacher of record.
-Students may exit an AIS program by achieving a score above the State's proficiency cut score on the following year's assessment and/or passing a district-approved exit exam with a predetermined score.
+AlS programs are required by the state, and the intensity of a student's program may vary.
+This depends on the severity of the student's needs, as determined by their score on a state assessment and/or classroom evidence indicated by the teacher.
+Students may exit an AlS program by achieving a score above the State's proficiency cut score on the following year's assessment and/or passing a districtapproved exit exam with a predetermined score.